How Sex Became a Civil Liberty: Summary

 In the final chapter, Wheeler examines the ACLU's complex engagement with rape law reform and sexual harassment law from the 1970s through the 1990s.
 The organization faced internal divisions as it attempted to balance women's rights with traditional civil libertarian commitments to defendants' rights and free speech.
 While the ACLU participated in feminist efforts to reform rape laws and combat sexual harassment, its policies often prioritized due process for defendants and First Amendment protections over victims' rights.
-The author here analyzes key cases such as Robinson v.
+In this section the author analyzes key cases such as Robinson v.
 Jacksonville Shipyards (1991) and Harris v.
 Forklift Systems (1993), demonstrating how the ACLU introduced First Amendment concerns into sexual harassment adjudication.
 Wheeler argues that the ACLU's approach to these issues privileged access to sexual expression over protection from unwanted sexual expression, which reflects the organization's broader framework of sexual civil liberties that emphasized freedom over equality.

 Wheeler argues that these legal and cultural changes were never fully settled but continued to stir debate over the proper balance between individual freedom and public regulation.
-In doing so, she presents the ACLU’s role as a critical one in redefining sexuality as a matter of constitutional rights, including ensuring that freedom of speech and privacy became central to many of the nation’s key legal disputes over sex.
+In doing so, she presents the ACLU's role as a critical one in redefining sexuality as a matter of constitutional rights, including ensuring that freedom of speech and privacy became central to many of the nation's key legal disputes over sex.